Can Private Investigators Trace IP Addresses?

 4. Increased secrecy around mobile devices

 Deleted messages, face-down phones, and defensive reactions when asked “who’s that?” are strong red flags.
-Many workplace affairs transition into messaging on WhatsApp, Telegram, or email during off hours.
+Many workplace affairs move to WhatsApp, Telegram, or email during off hours.

 A lady scrolling her smartphone beside a laptop